4 May 2026 · Analysis of Rap Music

 Career Overview

 Sean Combs founded Bad Boy Records in 1993 after being fired from Uptown Records.
 He signed The Notorious B.I.G. and produced the sound that defined East Coast mainstream rap in the mid-1990s.
 No Way Out (1997) won the Grammy for Best Rap Album.
 The death of Biggie in 1997 significantly shaped his subsequent artistic direction.
 Forever (1999) and The Saga Continues (2001) followed as solo albums.
 Press Play (2006) was his most commercially disappointing effort.
-His 2024 arrest on serious criminal charges led to the shutdown of Bad Boy Records.
+In September 2024 he was arrested on federal charges; at his 2025 trial he was acquitted of racketeering conspiracy and sex trafficking but convicted on two prostitution-related counts, and was sentenced to over four years in prison.

 Discography